GraysonHuey/AuroraLang/README.md

     PUSH {value} → Pushes a number to the top of the stack

     POP → Discards the top element of the stack

+    SWAP → Swap the top two elements of the stack

-    (NOT IMPLEMENTED) CLEAR → Remove all elements from the stack
+    CLEAR → Remove all elements from the stack

     ADD → Removes the top two elements of the stack, adds them, and inserts the result onto the stack